 With all these reasons to be active during pregnancy, what are you waiting for?

-Sports Keep You Fit For Childbirth
+Sports Keep You Fit for Childbirth

 High levels of pregnancy fitness result in fewer pregnancy complications and faster recovery after childbirth, as gynecologists confirm.
 However, you should not overburden yourself but choose moderate sports.
 If you were already active before pregnancy, you can continue to do many sports during pregnancy.
 In case of doubt, it is advisable to consult your doctor.
-However, if you only start doing sports during pregnancy, you should definitely prefer gentle sports such as yoga, walking or Pilates.
-Swimming or aqua aerobics are also ideal, as joints and back are relieved in the water.
+However, if you only start doing sports during pregnancy, you should definitely favor gentle sports such as yoga, walking, or Pilates.
+Swimming or aqua aerobics are also ideal, as joints and the back are relieved in the water.

-Fitness studios, midwife practices or swimming pools often offer exercise or sports classes for pregnant women.
+Fitness studios, midwife practices, or swimming pools often offer exercise or sports classes for pregnant women.
 Doing sports together is twice as much fun and you can get in touch with other mommies right away.

 However, a Johns Hopkins University study found that more intensive training has no negative effect on the unborn child or the course of pregnancy.
 However, high-risk pregnant women should discuss their training with their doctor.
 Only the doctor can give the go-ahead for the type of sport and the workload.

-The principles of balanced training also apply to sport during pregnancy.
+The principles of balanced training also apply to sports during pregnancy.
 Training and regeneration must be in balance.
 A recovery phase is always necessary after a stress phase.
 In this phase, the muscles grow.